scala-steward-org/scala-steward/docs/faq.md

 version.
 And if the dependency is already on the latest minor version, it proposes an update to the latest major version.

 Here is an example.
-Suppose you are depending on a library foo 1.0.0 and the newer versions 1.0.1, 1.0.2, 1.1.0, 1.2.0, 2.0.0, and 3.0.0 already exist.
+Suppose you are depending on a library foo, which has been published for the following versions: 1.0.0, 1.0.1, 1.0.2, 1.1.0, 1.2.0, 2.0.0, and 3.0.0.
-In this case Scala Steward will create three pull requests:

-1. updating 1.0.0 to 1.0.2
-1. updating 1.0.2 to 1.2.0
-1. and updating 1.2.0 to 3.0.0

-Succeeding pull requests are only created if a dependency is on the latest patch, minor, or major version.
+* If your version is 1.0.0 or 1.0.1, Scala Steward would create a PR updating it to 1.0.2
+* If your version is 1.0.2 or 1.1.0, Scala Steward would create a PR updating it to 1.2.0
+* If your version is 1.2.0 or 2.0.0, Scala Steward would create a PR updating it to 3.0.0

+Of course, once you merge a Scala Steward PR, you've updated your version, which can result in Scala Steward sending another PR making the next update.

 ## How can Scala Steward's PRs be merged automatically?